 Ronald B. Kelley

-RON KELLEY, an associate professor in Journalism Studies, is the executive director of the Student Development, Diversity and Inclusion Program.
+RON KELLEY, an associate professor in Journalism Studies, was the executive director of the Student Development, Diversity and Inclusion Program.
 The program works to recruit, retain and engage diverse students from high school to college and into the profession and partners with industry, academic leaders and alumni.
-Kelley also oversees the School’s high school summer workshop program, which includes the Missouri University Journalism Workshop, the Missouri Investigative Journalism Workshop and the Missouri Advertising and Public Relations Workshop.
-One of the courses he teaches is cross-cultural journalism.
+Kelley also oversees the school’s high school summer workshop program, which includes the Missouri University Journalism Workshop, the Missouri Investigative Journalism Workshop and the Missouri Advertising and Public Relations Workshop.
+Kelley taught Cross-Cultural Journalism, Newsroom Content Creation, and the Chancellor’s Leadership Class (part of the Novak Leadership Institute).
+Kelley helped the Missouri School of Journalism receive a grant from NBCUniversal News Group’s NBCU Academy, a multiplatform journalism training and development program that provides academic partners with funding, resources, training, and development.
+He was the project director of the grant, which included scholarships aimed at enhancing affordability for journalism students from underrepresented communities.
+The grant also supported the school’s Novak Leadership Institute in developing professional development training to address methods for leading young professionals transitioning from remote work to an in-office environment and provide guidance to journalists and middle managers for leading a diverse workforce.

 Kelley has worked as a television reporter and anchor at two Louisiana stations: KTVE-TV in Monroe and KSLA-TV in Shreveport.
 He is also a past assistant news director at KOMU-TV.